 You are not suicidal or at the risk of suicide

-If you don’t feel confident about some or all of these statements, it may mean that therapy at SV2 isn’t the service for you at this time.
-That doesn’t mean that you can’t get help in the future or that help isn’t available to you now.
+If you don’t feel confident about some or all of these statements, it may mean that therapy at SV2 isn’t the service for you at this time, however please give us a call if you would like to discuss this before deciding to refer.

 Here is a list of other services available to you that might be useful at this time: